desavera/airts/README.md

 3- Installation instructions

-For running Air-TS system I recommend :
+For running the development environment for Air-TS system I recommend :

 - 700 MHz processor (about Intel Celeron or better)
 - 512 MiB RAM (system memory)